exoplatform/exo-documentation/docs/GettingStarted.rst

 |DW-4|

-- You can also your rank for this week and by clicking on your rank, you can see a leaderboard that presents your position comparing to other members and the amount of points you earned this week so far.
+- You will have also your Weekly rank and by clicking on your rank, you will have a leaderboad that presents your position comparing to you collaborators and your weekly gained points.
+  See :ref:`Leaderboard <Leaderboard>` in **Gamification** for more details.

 |DW-5|